 After training as an actor since the age of eight, and receiving her B.A. from Vassar College in drama and political science, she moved to Los Angeles to pursue a career in acting.
 She wrote, co-directed, and performed in three plays in Hollywood, and worked behind the camera in film and Reality TV.
 Additionally, she co-founded The Monkey Box, a successful online sketch comedy show, where she wrote, directed, and performed in multiple sketches.
 Caroline produced her short film, P.T.A-Holes, which won honorable mention in the SENE Film Festival and Hollywood New Directors, and for which the screenplay placed in the quarter-finals of Final Draft's Big Break Contest, semi-finals in the prestigious Page International Screenwriting Awards, and won 1st Prize in one of Fade In's First Ten Pages competition.

-She lives in New York with her husband and three children.
+She lives in New York with her husband and three daughters.